OlegKunitsyn/gnucobol-debug/README.md

 ```

 ### Attaching to a running process
 You may debug your COBOL program attaching to a running process.
+In order to achieve that, you have two options:

+#### Local Process
 Add `pid` property to your `launch.json` and start debugging session (you can use a input variable to help like the sample below).
 Here's an example:
 ```json
 {